spiceai/spiceai/README.md

 ---

+### Pre-release software

-The vision to bring intelligent application development to the maturity of modern web development is a vast undertaking.
+⚠️ The vision to bring intelligent application development to the maturity of modern web development is a vast undertaking.
 We haven't figured it all out or solved all the problems yet.
 We're looking for feedback on the direction.
-It's not finished, in fact, we only just started in June, and we invite you on the journey.
+Spice.ai is not finished, in fact, we only just started in June, and we invite you on the journey.

-Modern developers also build with the community by leveraging registries such as npm, NuGet, and pip.
-The registry for sharing and using Spice.ai packages is [spicerack.org](https://spicerack.org).
-As the community shares more and more AI building blocks, developers can quickly build intelligence into their applications, initially with definitions of AI projects and eventually by sharing and reusing fully-trained models.

 Spice.ai and spicerack.org are both pre-release, early, alpha software.
 Spice.ai v0.1-alpha has many gaps, including limited deep learning algorithms and training scale, streaming data, simulated environments, and offline learning modes.
 Packages aren't searchable or even listed on spicerack.org yet.

 Our intention with this preview is to work with developers early to co-define and co-develop the developer experience, aligning to the goal of making AI easy for developers. 🚀 Thus, due to the stage of development and as we focus, there are currently several [limitations](https://github.com/spiceai/spiceai/blob/trunk/docs/ROADMAP.md#current-limitations) on the general [Roadmap to v1.0-stable](https://github.com/spiceai/spiceai/blob/trunk/docs/ROADMAP.md#spice-ai-v10-stable-roadmap).

+### Join us!

 We greatly appreciate and value your feedback.
 Please feel free to [file an issue](https://github.com/spiceai/spiceai/issues/new) and get in touch with the team through [Discord](https://discord.com/channels/803820740868571196) or by sending us mail at [team@spiceai.io](mailto:team@spiceai.io).